AresRebatto/objektDB/README.md

 - We currently support up to 255 tables per database

 ## New Version
-- File template version: 1
+- DB file template version: 1